es-ude/anomaly-detection-demo/README.md

 ## Datasets

 The MVTec AD dataset can be downloaded [[here]](https://www.mvtec.com/company/research/datasets/mvtec-ad).
+The cookie dataset is only available internally.
+Please contact @julianhoever or @florianhettstedt

 ## Environment